Chicken Stew with Apples and Cinnamon (and a big announcement!)

 This Chicken Stew with Apples, Cinnamon and a touch of honey is the perfect easy one-skillet meal for fall.
 Serve this warming chicken stew with rice or mashed sweet potatoes for a comforting dinner.

 - 1 tbsp olive oil

 - 3 cinnamon sticks

 - Salt and pepper to taste

-- Heat olive oil in a large saucepan or Dutch oven, on medium heat.
-Brown each sides of chicken drumsticks (about 5 minutes total).
+Heat olive oil in a large saucepan or Dutch oven, on medium heat.
+Brown each side of the chicken drumsticks, about 5 minutes total.
 Remove chicken from pan and set aside.

-- In the same pan, add onion and cook them for 2 minutes.
+In the same pan, add chopped onions and cook them for 2 minutes.
 Add apple cubes, cinnamon sticks and honey.
 Mix well.

 Put the chicken back in the pan, cover with 1/2 cup water and simmer for 30 minutes or until chicken is no longer pink inside.